sonata-project/SonataPageBundle/Resources/doc/reference/multisite.rst

 The ``PageBundle`` handles multisite out of the box.
 However due to some limitation of the Symfony2 API, the multisite support is done around 2 strategies :

-* domain : you can configure a site per domain.
+* host : you can configure a site per host.
 This strategy works out of the box with no changes.
-* domain with path : you can configure site per domain and per path.
+* host with path : you can configure site per host and per path.
 This strategy requires some changes.

-Domain Strategy
+Host Strategy
 ---------------

 With this strategy it is possible to handle sites like :